-Finally, we present regression estimates that provide some evidence indicating that target CEOs negotiate lower acquisition premia for their own shareholders in transactions that involve extraordinary personal treatment of the CEO.
+We present regression estimates suggesting that target CEOs negotiate lower acquisition premia for their own shareholders in transactions that involve extraordinary personal treatment of the CEO.
 These transactions are characterized by special payments to the CEO at the time of the merger, as well as high-ranking managerial posts in the buyer and membership on the buyer's board of directors.